• Home

 For this part, I grabbed some leftover paint from a kit and a few paint pens.
 You could definitely personalize the paint to fit with your surroundings or the colors that you love!

-I used a teeny paintbrush to add small amounts of paint into the impressions left by the leaves.
+I used a teeny paintbrush to add small amounts of paint to the impressions left by the leaves.
 I wasn’t trying to fill in every part of the leaves with paint…just a light touch.

-When I was using the paint pen, I added a little paint from the pen then used the tiny paintbrush to spread it through the flower impressions.
+When I was using the paint pen, I added a little paint from the pen and then used the tiny paintbrush to spread it through the flower impressions.

-Putting the Plaques Together
+07. Putting the Plaques Together

 Once I had both pieces of clay painted it was time to put this project together!